FerretCode/locomotive/README.md

 - `REPORT_STATUS_EVERY` - Reports the status of the locomotive every 5 seconds.
   - Default: 5s.
+  - Format must be in the Golang time.DurationParse format
+      - e.x.
+5h0m0s or 5s or 2m30s

-- `MaxErrAccumulations` - The maximum number of errors to occur before exiting.
+- `MAX_ERR_ACCUMULATIONS` - The maximum number of errors to occur before exiting.
   - Default: 10.

 - `LOGS_FILTER` - Global log filter.